Emurasoft/emurasoft.github.io/en/dlg/customize/shortcut/index.md

 ## Add a shortcut to the Context Menu on Explorer check box

-Adds a shortcut to the Context Menu in Explorer.
+Adds a shortcut to the context menu in Explorer.
 This option is enabled only if EmEditor has been installed per user.

 ## Add an EmEditor icon to the Context menu check box

 Adds an EmEditor icon to the context menu.
 This option is enabled only if the **Add a shortcut to the Context Menu on Explorer** check box is set.

+## Add a shortcut to Windows 11 Context Menu in Explorer check box

+Adds a shortcut to Windows 11 context menu in Explorer.

 ## Customize Tray Icon button